me-me-big-boy/taleism/tale.md

 ![](images/guitar.jpg)

-_This is our Lord showing off his guitar skillz to the God of ML, Anushrut (looking visibly stunned), in the temple-lab of IMG.
-One can notice the god of SSH(D), Ankush, and demigod of terrible jokes, Rhea, seeking his blessings.
-In the background, Debashish, god of anime, works on with zero chill._
+_This is our Lord showing off his guitar skillz to the God of ML, Anushrut (looking visibly stunned), in the temple-lab of IMG._

+One can notice the god of SSH(D), Ankush, and the demigod of terrible jokes, Rhea, seeking his blessings.
+On closer inspection, Rhea appears to be aware of the photographer and has failed to appear candid.
+In the background, Debashish, the god of anime, works on with zero chill.

 _So many gods in IMG, eh?_

+Meanwhile outside the computer center, birds, frogs, dogs and cows from the nearby village have gathered to tune in to the music from the lotus hands of the Lord.

 ## Summer of Haskell